HilaryKoerner/Pandas_Video_Game_Analysis/README.md

-# Heros of MyMoli Video Game Analysis
+# Heros of PyMoli Video Game Analysis

 In this challenge I took a csv file of raw data for a gaming company.
 I was tasked with creating various anlysis based on demographics and purchasing information.